Strong field gravitational lensing of particles by a black-bounce-Schwarzschild black hole: Lensing observables in strong field limit

 Under the elementary situation where only the outermost image ($n=1$) is resolved and the remaining relativistic images ($n\geq2$) are packed together at $\vartheta_{\infty}$, the main lensing observables in the strong deflection limit read\,\cite{Bozza2002}:

-where $s\equiv\vartheta_1-\vartheta_{\infty}$ is the angular separation between the first relativistic image and the packed ones of the particle source, and $\mathcal{R}_m \equiv 2.5\lg \left(\frac{\mu_1}{\Sigma_{n=2}^{\infty}\mu_n}\right)$ denotes their magnitudelike difference\,\cite{HXJL2024} resulted from the conversion of the ratio of their fluxes (or magnifications).
+where $s\equiv\vartheta_1-\vartheta_{\infty}$ is the angular separation between the first relativistic image and the packed ones of the particle emission source, and $\mathcal{R}_m \equiv 2.5\lg \left(\frac{\mu_1}{\Sigma_{n=2}^{\infty}\mu_n}\right)$ denotes their magnitudelike difference\,\cite{HXJL2024} resulted from the conversion of the ratio of their energy fluxes (or magnifications).
 Eqs.\,\eqref{LO1} - \eqref{LO3} indicate a close connection between the observables and the strong deflection limit coefficients and the critical impact parameter for both the case of light signals\,\cite{Bozza2002} and the case of massive particle signals.
-The bottom plane of Fig.\,\ref{Figure2} shows the angular particle sphere radius $\vartheta_{\infty}$ and the color-indexed lensing observables $s$ and $\mathcal{R}_m$ as the functions of the particle's initial velocity (and the scaled bounce parameter) for the case of the galactic supermassive black hole being the lens.
+It should be noted that the particle sphere radius presented in Eqs.\,\eqref{LO1} - \eqref{LO2} exhibits no divergence, since the assumed quasi-alignment condition for the lens equation with $0<\Delta\alpha_n\ll1$ guarantees a convergent upper limit of $u_c$ and thus a tiny but nonzero lower limit (denoted by $w_{min}$) of $w$ in Eqs.\,\eqref{LO1} - \eqref{LO3}, where the value of $w_{min}$ depends on several parameters and could be as small as $10^{-8}$ (or even smaller).
+By way of example, we adopt $w_{min}=10^{-8}$ for later convenience of illustration.